 If an object has registered itself as an ActiveX single-instance object, only one instance of the object is created, no matter how many times CreateObject is called.
 With a single-instance object, GetObject always returns the same instance when called with the zero-length string ("") syntax, and it causes an error if the PathName argument is omitted.
 You cannot use GetObject to obtain a reference to a class created with Visual Basic.

 This example requires Option Strict Off because it uses late binding, where objects are assigned to variables of type Object.
-You can specify Option Strict On and declare objects of specific object types if you add a reference to the Excel type library from the COM tab of the Add Reference dialog box of the Project menu in Visual Studio and select the Excel type library on the COM tab.
+You can specify Option Strict On and declare objects of specific object types if you add a project reference to the Excel type library.
+To do so, open the Add Reference dialog box from the Project menu in Visual Studio and select the Excel type library on the COM tab.